gautamraj/gautamraj.github.io/content/posts/profiling/java-memory-leaks.md

 ## Class Histogram

-The quickest/simplest option is to take a class histogram using `jcmd`.
+The cheapest/simplest option is to take a class histogram using `jcmd`.
+This will trigger a full GC, and only show us objects that remain.

 With our example leak class we see something like this:

 ```
 [1] % jcmd <pid> GC.class_histogram